kiringodhwani/RustCheatSheet/README.md

     }

     impl Breakfast {
-        // Expose the summer() associated function with the pub keyword
+        // Expose the summer() associated function with the pub keyword.
 	// summer() takes in a string called toast and creates a new Breakfast object with
 	// toast=toast and seasonal_fruit="peaches".
         pub fn summer(toast: &str) -> Breakfast {